theserverlessway/awsinfo/scripts/commands/cfn/change-sets.md

-# `awsinfo cfn change-sets [substrings]*`
+# `awsinfo cfn change-sets [filters]*`

-List and describe all CloudFormation ChangeSets for a specific Stack including the changes they will perform.
-It will select the Stack that contains all supplied substrings.
+List the ChangeSets for the specified CloudFormation stack.
+Select the CloudFormation stack by specifying filters.

+## Filter matches against

+* Stack Name